JeromeVigne/InfraAsCode-introduction/02_Tool-set_to_develop_and_test_ARM/README.md

 `az group deployment create -g <RGNAME> --template-uri <TemplateURL> --parameters @<ParameterFilePath>`

-> You can mix and match having local temaplte and parameters, having both remotely or a mix of them.
+> You can mix and match having local template and parameters, having both remotely or a mix of them.
 You can also reference a parameter file and over-write some parameter values by specifying them in the command: `az group deployment create -g <RGNAME> --template-uri <TemplateURL> --parameters @<ParameterFilePath> --parameters MyParameter=paramvalue`